verticonaut/code-box/README.md

       code_attribute :nationality, :lookup_type => :associated
     end

     # Note: Below class is a plain sample implementation.
-Code objects can be easier build with
+Code objects can be built easier with
-    #       'acts_as_code' easier (see below)
+    #       'ActsAsCode' include (see below)
     class Code::Nationality < ActiveRecord::Base
       # has attribute 'code' of type string
     end